bgs1107/LearnGit/Learn/readme.txt

 Mr.Liao Xuefeng is a good guy.
 He share his course in web.
 Git is a distributed version control system.
 Git is free software.
+Git is a distributed version control system.
+Git is free software distributed under the GPL.